mohammad5305/easy_translate/README.md

 this app is translate the last copy in your clipboard the default language that translate to is persian but you can change it.
 ## Requirement
 - googletrans=4.0.0-rc1
-- xclip
+- pyperclip
 - sxhkd
 - python +3.6

 ## Installation

 ```
-pip3 install googletrans==4.0.0-rc1
+pip3 install googletrans==4.0.0-rc1 pyperclip

-# xclip and sxhkd on arch-base
-sudo pacman -S xclip sxhkd

 ```

-Installation of xclip and sxhkd depends on your distro package manager
+Installation of sxhkd depends on your distro package manager

 ## Using sxhkd to set a shortcut for app